A YTD correspondence for constant scalar curvature metrics: Preliminaries

-In practice, one often encounters semi-ample test configurations, for which $\cL$ is only assumed to be relatively semi-ample.
+In practice, one often encounters \emph{semi-ample test configurations}, for which $\cL$ is only assumed to be relatively semi-ample.
+For brevity, we will refer to these simply as test configurations.
 By \cite[\S 2.5]{BHJ17}, such a generalization is hardly essential.
-Indeed, semi-ample test configurations are simply pullbacks of their ample models, and both induce the same geodesic ray.
-As a result, in this work, slightly abusing precision, we think of ample and semi-ample test configurations as the same objects.
+Indeed, a semi-ample test configuration is simply the pullback of an ample one, and they both induce the same geodesic ray.
+As a result, in this work, slightly abusing precision, we think of ample and semi-ample test configurations as the same objects, and just call them as \emph{test configurations}.